-- 2. Draw a red circle around the things you like about your body. - 3.
-Think about the things you don't like about your body.
+Draw a red circle around the things you like about your body.
+Think a about the things you don't like about your body.
 What can you do about them?
-Check the boxes that apply: - Remember that "there's a lot more to you than meets the eye".
-Appearance is just one part of the picture.
-Who you are also includes your personality, talents, and strengths. - Face your fears.
+Check the boxes t Remember that "there's a lot more to you than meets the eye".
+Appearance is just one part of picture.
+Who you are also includes your personality, talents, and strengths.
+Face your fears.
 Instead of shying away from mirrors, take a really good look.
-Stand in front of a mirror and look really look, as if you were looking at yourself through someone else's eyes.
-Don't think about what you would like to look like (forget the magazine and TV images).
-Take some time and just appreciate what you see.
-The human body, in all its shapes and sizes, is beautiful! - Be patient.
+Stand in front or mirror and look - really look, as if you were looking at yourself through someone else's eyes. think about what you would like to look like (forget the magazine and TV images).
+Take some and just appreciate what you see.
+The human body, in all its shapes and sizes, is beautiful!
+Be patient.
 Your body is gradually changing into an adult's body.
-It may feel awkward or uncomfortable for a while... even foreign.
-But that's all just part of the growing process. - Focus on the things you do like.
-Don't just zero in on the "problems" and the things you'd like to change. - Change your eating and/or exercise habits.
-Healthy food and regular exercise help you look and feel your best. - Have a sense of humour.
-If you can be light-hearted about your own shortcomings, you'll never have to be afraid of what other people think. - 4.
-Why do you think so many people wish they looked differently than they do?
+It may feel awkward or uncomfortable for a while even foreign.
+But that's all just part of the growing process.
+Focus on the things you do like.
+Don't just zero in on the "problems" and the things you'd like the change.
+Change your eating and/or exercise habits.
+Healthy food and regular exercise help you look a feel your best.
+Have a sense of humour.
+If you can be light-hearted about your own shortcomings, you'll never have to be afraid of what other people think. o you think so many people wish they looked differently than they do?